Last Updated on

 Listed right on Dogma’s website is this snippet:

-These activities have made a world of a difference for Kaya and her experience.
-During one of our summer’s back in Canada, we were living quite far from both of Dogma’s locations and we decided to go to a different dog daycare.
+These activities have made a world of a difference for our dog and her experience.
+One year, we had moved and were living quite far from Dogma, so we decided to try out another popular dog daycare that was closer to our house.

-And we noticed a huge difference in our dog when she’s come home.
+However, we noticed a huge difference in our dog when she came home from this new daycare.

 At Dogma, each day they work with the dogs to do something different and fun.
-These types of activities can be great to tire our pups out and work on basic obedience, and whenever Kaya comes home from Dogma she is pooped right out!
+These types of activities can be great to tire our pups out and work on basic obedience, and whenever our pup comes home from Dogma she is pooped right out!

 However, when we brought her to the other daycare, she was never tired!
 EVER!
 We were puzzled with how she could be away from home with other dogs for 12 hours and still come home energetic.